logtail/logtail-js/packages/koa/README.md

 ## How logging works

-All HTTP requests handled by Koa will be logged automatically, and synced with the [Logtail.com](https://logtail.com) service, to the source defined by your Logtail source access token.
+All HTTP requests handled by Koa will be logged automatically, and synced with the [Logtail.com](https://logtail.com) service, to the source defined by your Logtail source token.

 ### Successful requests